 When the NPS metric was introduced by Fred Reicheld, Bain & Company and Satmetrix in 2003, the application of Artificial intelligence (AI) to understand customer experience was considered a concept far from reality.
 With the hype around autonomous cars and robots, marketing as a disciple was rather a laggard in exploration and adoption of use cases enabled by AI based approaches.

 Fortunately, the digital revolution we are going through is transforming the collection & utilization of data that comes with it.
-For instance, what if there was no need to conduct surveys to understand how your customer feel?
+For instance, what if there was no need to conduct surveys to understand how your customers feel?
 Well, there isn’t, anymore!
-One game changer advancement in AI is the ability to gather insights from all customer interactions by listening and understanding the human language as it’s spoken.
+One game-changer advancement in AI is the ability to gather insights from all customer interactions by listening and understanding the human language as it’s spoken.
 The fancier way of saying this is NLP (Neuro-linguistic programming).

 Voice of Customer Decoded